DHTMLX/scheduler-docs/data/install_with_bower.md

 1. Copy the Scheduler codebase into some local directory.
 2. [Initialize the npm package there](https://docs.npmjs.com/cli/init).
 Name the package *dhtmlx-scheduler* or whatever you like.
+Make sure to set *dhtmlxscheduler.js* as a main file in package.json as `"main": "codebase/dhtmlxscheduler.js"`.
 3. Go to your project directory.
 4. Call `npm install ../scheduler-local-package-path`.